roe-dl/weewx-snmp/README.md

   If omitted, global options apply. (optional)
 * `data_binding`: data binding to use for storage
   (or `None` if no extra data binding is to be used)
+* `include`: include configuration data from the file indicated by this option into the `[SNMP]` section.
+Use absolute path.
+This is to increase readability of the configuration only.
+It is up to you to decide wether to put the configuration data directly into `weewx.conf` or into the include file.

 ### Connection configuration